kasir-barati/you-say/.github/docs/REST/README.md

 - Different HTTP verbs should be utilized for different purposes:

   - [GET](https://datatracker.ietf.org/doc/html/rfc7231#section-4.3.1): Fetching data.
-  - [Post](https://datatracker.ietf.org/doc/html/rfc7231#section-4.3.3): How the server processes the data send along the request depends on what the server is set up to do with it.
-Different endpoints or resources on the server might handle the data in different ways based on their own specific logic or rules.
+  - [Post](https://datatracker.ietf.org/doc/html/rfc7231#section-4.3.3): What the server will do with the data in the request body <em>depends<em> on what the server is set up to do with it. <strong>Different endpoints or resources</strong>, on the server, <strong>might handle the data in different ways</strong> based on their own specific logic or rules.
   - [PATCH](https://datatracker.ietf.org/doc/html/rfc5789): Partially update the resource, rather than replacing the whole thing.
   - [PUT](https://datatracker.ietf.org/doc/html/rfc7231#section-4.3.4): Create or replace the resource.
   - [DELETE](https://datatracker.ietf.org/doc/html/rfc7231#section-4.3.5): Remove the resource specified in the URI.